 A like for the future.

 When will the social media car be here?
 Examples are certainly still quite rare.
 Cars are sold on Twitter, and there are countless photo galleries circulating online.
 Do-it-yourselfers build cameras into their car interiors so they can take breathtaking pictures during the trip.
 With Android Auto and CarPlay, Google and Apple have already developed web-enabled interfaces that use voice control to make apps a safe part of the driving experience.
-As soon as the driver gets in, the car opens a favorite Spotify playlist or an exciting audio book on Audible.
+As soon as the driver gets in, the car opens a favourite Spotify playlist or an exciting audio book on Audible.
 In the future, the car will know where to go as soon as you get in: perhaps based on its own Facebook profile.

 Authors: David Menzel, Jean-Paul Olivier and Leo Burkhardt